shwetank3/Graph-as-Backend/README.md

 # Application with Graph Database
-A prototype javascript application, with neo4j as graph database running as backend server.
+A prototype node (javascript) application, with neo4j as graph database running as backend server.